Francis E. Warren: Senate years and death

 Warren died on November 24, 1929, in Washington, D.C.
 His funeral service was held in the United States Senate chamber.
 At the time of his death, he had served longer than any other U.S. senator.

 Legacy

 F. E. Warren Air Force Base in Cheyenne, Wyoming is named after Warren.
 Additionally, Warren's daughter married then-Captain John J. Pershing in 1905.
 Several years later, President Theodore Roosevelt promoted Pershing from captain to brigadier general over 900 senior officers.
 Pershing's wife and three daughters were later killed during a fire at the Presidio in San Francisco.
 Warren was also the first senator to hire a female staffer and, as appropriations chairman during World War I, he was instrumental in funding the American efforts.
-Warren and his second wife, Clara LaBarron Morgan, bought the Nagle Warren Mansion in April 1910, and their dining room hosted people such as presidents Teddy Roosevelt and William Howard Taft.
+Warren and his second wife, Clara LaBarron Morgan, bought the Nagle Warren Mansion in 1915, and their dining room hosted people such as presidents Theodore Roosevelt and William Howard Taft.
 This mansion is now listed on the National Register of Historic Places.
 In 1958, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.